- An outsourced copywriter cannot produce authentic, in-depth content

 Find a way to bring your most valuable internal people into the digital marketing creative process so that marketers and subsequently prospects completely get what makes the business unique and great!

 Sometimes an outsourced copywriter does better by being a copy editor with one-on-one communication with the internal people about the content before it is published.

 Or, find a copywriter who has a background in your industry.

 Or, bring someone in who has a deep understanding of your business and is a good communicator, perhaps a loyal customer or a business partner and give them the task of critiquing your communication and identifying your uniqueness in the marketplace.

 A client making the transition to organic SEO learned that one of his loyal customers who happens to be a great communicator was available.
 The CEO reached out and asked if he would write up a piece on what makes the business unique.
 What he got in return was truly outstanding and opened the door to a new positioning statement.

 Now the existing content will be upgraded to better reflect the unique value of the business from the perspective of an ideal customer.
 And it feels like a breath of fresh air has just swept over the organization!

 The uniqueness of the business has always been there, but never communicated so clearly as expressed by this loyal customer!

-Step 1 in the transition to organic SEO: lean less on outsourced (or inorganic) copywriter’s and seek out those individuals within your organization who know your business well and are good at communication.
+Step 1 in the transition to organic growth: lean less on outsourced copywriters and seek out those individuals within your organization who know your business well and are good at communication.

 In part 2 of this series, I’ll be discussing another challenge: organic link building is about building key relationships, not lots of links.